osinenkop/regelum-control/README.rst

 This applies to just about any entity in ``regelum``.
 Want a more advanced training pipeline?
 All it takes is too derive your own ``Scenario``.
 Want to push the boundaries of what an RL agent looks like?
-Say no more: just derive a child from ``RLController`` and modify it to your heart's content.
+Say no more: just derive a child from ``RLPipeline`` and modify it to your heart's content.

 Be sure to hit the API docs (or the source code) if you want figure out the best way of deriving something yourself.
 In most cases you'll find that